Zaleha Ismail

 Zaleha binti Ismail (صالحة بنت اسماعيل; 18 May 1936 – 14 November 2020) was a Malaysian politician and among the women's leaders in Malaysia.
 She served as Minister of National Unity and Community Development from 1995 to 1999.
-Her friendly attitude led many to enjoy it.

 Background

 She was born in Kuala Langat, Selangor.
 She attended the Sungai Pelek Malay School and University of Malaya – Bachelor of Arts (Economics) in 1961.

 Career

 At Radio Malaya (1962–1968) she worked as a Plan Assistant, then Manager of the English Service Plan.
 Additionally, she was a part-time Lecturer and Tutor at University of Malaya, while in 1968–1978 she became the Encyclopedia Officer in Dewan Bahasa dan Pustaka and subsequently the Deputy Head of Textbook Division.

 Zaleha Ismail as well as Vice President of MUBARAK, was a former Malaysian MP and President of the Malaysian Council for Children Welfare, Women's Association of the ASEAN Association of Women, and President of the National Council of Women's Organizations.
 She was also equally influential regionally and internationally, as she was elected President of the Association of Women's Organizations (ACWO) in 1986 until 1988.

 Zaleha continued to serve at ACWO even after she supported the president in various capacities such as vice president, Honorary Treasurer, and general secretary before being re-elected to lead ACWO as president in 1998 to 2000.
 She was also the Chairperson of the Population and Development Board Country Family in Malaysia.
 Zaleha Ismail was the Chairperson of Global Peace Foundation Malaysia and Spark Capital Development Berhad.